Unfolding Further

 A Brompton Tour Packing List

-Here is the complete list of what I carry while bike touring with a Brompton.
+Here is a complete list of what I carry while bike touring with a Brompton.
 This setup works really well for me and has been improved as a result of several tours and several thousand kilometres on the bike.
 I assume one is not touring in extreme cold temperatures.
 The ability to carry luggage on the Brompton is limited therefore it is crucial to limit the things you bring, finding an efficient way to pack them by having weights well distributed and making them easy to access during your tour.

 Everything you need is carried on the bike inside two bags.
 A front T-Bag with a capacity of 30 Litres and a hiking backpack of 40 litres capacity sitting over the rear rack of the bike.